Omegaeye/rails-engine/README.md

 # Rails-Engine
-  * Rails-Engine is an app that for developers to access the business database.
-The users are allow to search/find informations on merchants, items, and their invoices, as well as business analytic statistic
+  * Rails-Engine is an app for developers to access the business database.
+The users are allow to search/find informations on merchants, items, and their invoices, as well as business analytic statistics

   https://github.com/Omegaeye/rails-engine